failure-driven/blog/content/rails-camp/commit-16-add-text-area.md

 Co-authored-by: Michael Milewski <saramic@gmail.com>
 {{< / highlight >}}

-**TODO**
+By now we were in the rhythm of things and after a quick introduction to the project on how we do BDD as integrations specs driving a browser and than dropping down to UI component specs there were plenty of examples and code in place to quickly help Nadia work out she needed a UI component test for the text area which she wrote.

+### 5 minutes with Nadia

-Up early on Sunday - have you written any code>? yes rails new on my event sourcing app - pleas don't write this - perfecct
+> **Q:** You are up early on Sunday, have you written any code?

+> **A:** Yes `rails new` on my event sourcing app, _please don't write this_,
+> perfect

+> **Selena:** unfortunately I was in bed, Michael is too keen to get started,
-unfortunately I was in bed - how ddid you find the experieince - michael was extermely good to pair with
+> how did you find the experieince

-great to pair with new poeple
+> **Nadia:** Michael was extermely good to pair with.
+It's always great to pair
-emotianlly stresfull as you have to pick up body language as you are pairing - pairing with new people is more stresfull, don't know their work flow
+> with new poeple.
+It can be emotionally stresfull as you have to pick up body
+> language as you are pairing.
+Pairing with new people is more stresfull, you
+> don't know their work flow what the are comfortable with, how they like to be
+> spoken too.

+> **Q:** You really seemed aware and concerned with other people you pair with,
-what the are comfortable with, how they like to be sopken too, really concerend with other people how are you?
-I feel I am super easy to pair with, but sometimes difficult if I am indecissive.
+> how are you to pair with do you think?

+> **A:** I feel I am super easy to pair with, but sometimes difficult if I am
+> indecissive.

-implemented the text area - michael gave me instructions - I didn't realise it was collaborative effort the implementation waaas collaborative
+> **Nadia:** We implemented the text area, Michael gave me clear instructions
+> of how you are working and the aim of the project.
+I didn't realise it was a
+> collaborative effort, that the implementation was collaborative.
+I was given

-I was given product requirement - I trust the peope around me and trust the product managers
+> the product requirement, I trust the peope around me and trust the product
+> managers

-Need a certain level of "no that's a good idea"
+> **Selena:** You still need a certain level of "no that's a good idea" or "how
+> about we try this idea?"

-Michael is trustworthy - you can write that one down
+> **Nadia:** Michael is trustworthy, you can write that one down!

-They can be confident but still go down the wrong path.
+> **Selena:** They can be confident but still go down the wrong path.

+**TODO** what do we do here it is taking a bit of a turn??????

-we struggled with the CSS - "Mornging is the perfeecct time to practive your CSS (Countless Sex Styles)"
+> **Michael:** we struggled with the CSS - "Morning is the perfect time to
+> practice your CSS (Countless Sex Styles)"

-"I am not going to do that to you michael"
+> **Nadia:** I am not going to do that to you Michael

-"severe category 6 creep vibe"
+> **Selena:** this is at severe category 6 creep vibe

-Hectiqué (with accent) pairing - aggressive no hold back - 7 hours straight shooting shit, laughtin all day my abs hurt next day.
+> **Nadia:** I am used to what we call Hectiqué (with accent) pairing -
+> aggressive no hold back - 7 hours straight shooting shit, laughing all day my
+> abs hurt next day.

 ### Lolcommit